yomalilabs/ibill-merchant/README.md

 You can trigger a hosted checkout request that will create the session and store the checkout.
 The response will include an url to redirect the client to that will be used to enter the card information.
 On success the client will be redirected back to the specified success url to validate the payment.
+The merchant will then do a validate hosted checkout request to authorize the payment was indeed a success at iBill.

 ## Validate Hosted Checkout
 You can trigger and validate hosted checkout request with the payment_id.